 © Keddy — stock.adobe.com

-Soybeans do contain many substances, the benefits of which for the human body are simply enormous.
-Vitamin, amino acid, protein and other compounds, as mentioned earlier, affect all systems.
-Let's consider this question in more detail:
+Soybeans really contain many substances, the benefits of which for the human body are simply enormous.
+Vitamin, amino acid, protein and other compositions, as mentioned earlier, affect all systems.
+Let's look at this question in more detail:

-1. B group vitamins.
-They have an active effect on the nervous and immune systems.
-These substances improve brain function, affect metabolism and metabolic processes.
+1. B vitamins.
+They have an active effect on the nervous and immune system.
+These substances improve brain function and affect metabolism and metabolic processes.
 It is the B vitamins that have a complex effect on the body.
-They energize, stimulate physical activity.
-A positive effect on immunity is also the merit of B vitamins.
+They charge you with energy and stimulate physical activity.
+A positive effect on the immune system is also due to B vitamins.

 3. Tocopherol.
-It joins vitamins A and C, showing its antioxidant properties, slows down cell aging, while reducing the activity of free radicals.
+It joins vitamins A and C, exhibiting its antioxidant properties, slows down cell aging, and reduces the activity of free radicals.

 4. Lecithin.
-Easily digested, thanks to which the metabolism is accelerated and, as a result, excess weight is lost.
+It is easily digestible, which speeds up metabolism and, as a result, removes excess weight.
 The combination of lecithin and choline rids the body of bad cholesterol.
 That is, soybeans are a good prevention of cardiovascular diseases.

 5. Copper and iron.
-They prevent the development of anemia, take part in the work of the circulatory system, bring it back to normal.
+They prevent the development of anemia, take part in the functioning of the circulatory system, and bring it back to normal.

-6. Vitamin E and K. Beneficial effect on the circulatory system.
+6. Vitamin E and K. Have a beneficial effect on the circulatory system.
 These substances improve blood clotting and promote vasodilation.
-Vitamin E has anti-aging properties, that is, the skin becomes more elastic, beautiful and tender, and wrinkles are smoothed out.
+Vitamin E has anti-aging properties, that is, the skin becomes more elastic, beautiful and soft, and wrinkles are smoothed out.
 Doctors note the beneficial effects of vitamin E on reproductive function.

 7. Amino acids.
 Responsible for many functions.
 One of the most important is the removal of heavy metals and radionuclides from the body.
-Purification of such harmful substances is of great importance for people who live in regions with adverse environmental conditions.
+Purification from such harmful substances is of great importance for people who live in regions with unfavorable environmental conditions.
 In addition, it is a building material for body cells.

 8. Alimentary fiber.
-Responsible for the removal of waste and toxins.
-Thanks to this, the work of the gastrointestinal tract is normalized.
-The processes in the pancreas, stomach, intestines are stabilized.
-Dietary fiber solves problems such as flatulence, bloating, diarrhea, and constipation.
+Responsible for removing waste and toxins.
+Thanks to this, the functioning of the gastrointestinal tract is normalized.
+Processes in the pancreas, stomach, and intestines are stabilized.
+Dietary fiber solves problems such as flatulence, bloating, diarrhea, constipation.

 These are the beneficial properties of soy that affect the health of both men and women.
-And now let's dwell on the benefits of soybeans exclusively for the beautiful half of humanity.
+Now let’s take a closer look at the benefits of soybeans exclusively for the fair half of humanity.

-As for women, soy contains natural isoflavones that have a positive effect on hormones.
+As for women, soy contains natural isoflavones, which have a positive effect on hormones.
 Thanks to these substances, all processes associated with the hormonal system are regulated and restored.
-Side effects are completely absent.
+There are no side effects at all.
 So, the benefits of soy for the female body are as follows:

-• eating soybeans reduces the risk of developing malignant oncological diseases, such as breast cancer;
+• consuming soybeans reduces the risk of developing malignant cancers such as breast cancer;

-• fats in the female body are not deposited due to lecithin, which is present in soy, and the resulting fat cells are burned, which leads to weight loss;
+• fats in the female body are not deposited thanks to lecithin, which is contained in soy, and the resulting fat cells are burned, which leads to getting rid of excess weight;

-• products made from soy facilitate menopause, the painful symptoms of which are caused by a lack of estrogen.
-The hot flashes disappear, the risk of developing osteoporosis decreases.
+• products made from soy alleviate menopause, the painful symptoms of which are caused by a lack of estrogen.
+Hot flashes disappear, and the risk of developing osteoporosis decreases.

-Separately, we focus on the benefits of sprouted soybeans.
-Sprouts are rich in healthy protein.
+We especially focus on the benefits of sprouted soybeans.
+Sprouts contain a lot of protein that is valuable for health.
 In addition, they are rich in vitamins, minerals, enzymes and other biologically active substances.
 At the same time, the calorie content of sprouts is quite low.
-Thanks to the use of germinated soy, the intestines are cleansed of toxins and carcinogens.
+Thanks to the consumption of sprouted soybeans, the intestines are cleansed of toxins and carcinogens.
 Coarse fibers swell, absorb all harmful substances and rid the body of them.
-It is noteworthy that soy sprouts have 30% more fiber than wheat.
+It is noteworthy that soybean sprouts have 30% more fiber than wheat.

 Harm and contraindications for use

 There are no ideal products in nature.
-All one way or another can harm the body, and for some categories of people there are strict contraindications for use.
-Soy is no exception.
-Its use in excess is fraught with negative consequences.
-What exactly?
+Everyone can harm the body in one way or another, and for some categories of people there are strict contraindications to use.
+Soybeans were no exception.
+Its consumption in excess is fraught with negative consequences.
+Which ones exactly?

-1. Soybeans contain substances that can disrupt the thyroid gland and the endocrine system.
+1. Soybeans contain substances that can disrupt the functioning of the thyroid gland and endocrine system.
 In this case, there is a high risk of developing goiter, thyroiditis and similar diseases.

-2. Beans contain oxalic acid, which in excess leads to the development of urolithiasis.
+2. Beans contain oxalic acid, which in excess amounts leads to the development of urolithiasis.

-3. The assimilation of some macro- and microelements (zinc, calcium, iron, iodine) slows down due to the enzymes that are part of soy.
+3. The absorption of some macro- and microelements (zinc, calcium, iron, iodine) is slowed down due to the enzymes that are part of soy.

-4. Excess consumption of soy products causes hypertrophy of the pancreas, as a result of which its normal functioning is disrupted.
-Accordingly, this leads to pain and disturbances in other systems and organs.
+4. Excessive consumption of soy products causes hypertrophy of the pancreas, as a result of which its normal functioning is disrupted.
+Accordingly, this leads to pain and disorders in other systems and organs.

-5. The progression of Alzheimer's disease, senile dementia is also accelerated due to the substances contained in soy.
+5. The progression of Alzheimer's disease and senile dementia is also accelerated due to the substances contained in soy.

-6. Soy phytoestrogens are useful, but in excess they disrupt the functioning of the reproductive system in women, contribute to malfunctions in the menstrual cycle, acute pain during its course, and complicate the process of childbearing.
-Girls develop faster because of these substances, while boys, on the contrary, slower.
-An excess of phytoestrogens can cause miscarriage during pregnancy, as well as lead to fetal developmental defects.
+6. Soy phytoestrogens are useful, but in excess quantities they disrupt the functioning of the reproductive system in women, contribute to disruptions in the menstrual cycle, acute pain during its course, and complicate the process of childbirth.
+Girls develop faster due to these substances, while boys, on the contrary, develop more slowly.
+Excess phytoestrogens can cause miscarriage during pregnancy and also lead to defects in fetal development.

-7. For men, soy isoflavones are also unsafe, because they reduce testosterone production, weaken potency, and weight problems appear.
+7. For men, soy isoflavones are also unsafe, since they reduce testosterone production, weaken potency, and cause weight problems.

 Based on this, you can make a list of people for whom soy and soy products are contraindicated.
-So, it is recommended to completely exclude the product from the diet or use it in a minimum amount:
+So, it is recommended to completely exclude the product from the diet or consume it in minimal quantities:

 • pregnant women;